MoviePass Has Officially Shut Down, And We Don't Know If There Will Be A Sequel

 Lowe said he expected MoviePass to break even by the end of the year, because he had a plan to build partnerships with studios to promote their films and monetize the data the company was getting from subscribers.

 But by the end of July 2018, MoviePass had simply run out of cash.
-The service temporarily shut down until the company was able to secure an emergency $5 million dollar loan.
+The service temporarily shut down until the company was able to secure an emergency $5 million loan.

 The company made some changes in an attempt to manage its losses.
 It tried instituting surge pricing for popular films and a new ticket verification process.
 Then, it began limiting its members to just three movies a month (The service also gave members a small discount for movies beyond the three-ticket limit).